-A good way of meeting and making contact with established designers is by joining the Chartered Society of Designers (CSD).
-There are now many websites where candidates can showcase work to employers and potential clients, for example, Arts Thread.
+A good way of making contact with established designers is by joining the Chartered Society of Designers (CSD).
+There are now many websites where you can showcase your work to employers and potential clients, for example, Arts Thread.

-The demand for good interior designers is steadily rising, although competition remains fierce.
-Selection is often based on a portfolio that shows your design talent as well as your capacity to get involved in a range of different projects.
+The demand for talented interior designers is steadily increasing, although competition remains fierce.
+Selection is often based on a portfolio that shows your design skills, as well as your capacity to get involved in a range of different projects.
 It's unusual for employers to offer traineeships, and speculative approaches are strongly advised.

 Interior and spatial designers usually work for architects or design consultancies (interior or multidisciplinary) in private practice, or for commercial organisations with in-house design departments.

-Many work on a freelance basis or are self-employed, although it is uncommon to set up your own business without first getting experience and building up a reputation and a list of contacts.
+Many designers work on a freelance basis or are self-employed, although it's uncommon to set up your own business without first gaining substantial experience and having built up a reputation and a list of contacts.

 - theatre, TV and film companies.

-Increasingly, opportunities exist working for domestic customers in the expanding field of house interiors.
-This can include the restoration and/or maintenance of historically important buildings as part of a team comprising conservation officers, architects, designers and other professionals.
+There are increasing opportunities to work for domestic customers in the expanding field of house interiors.
+This can include the restoration or maintenance of historically important buildings as part of a team made up of conservation officers, architects, designers and other professionals.

 Look for job vacancies at: